-The warm months are here!
-It’s time to get outside and bring out the youth in your dog.
-Sport is always related to youth.
+Sport is often related to youth.
 Athletes and people who exercise look and feel better.
 It’s like the Fountain of Youth with its restorative powers.
-There’s never been a better time to get out and enjoy athletic activities with your dog.
+Now is always the best time to get out and enjoy athletic activities with your dog.
 You know I love to rollerblade with my pack.
-And when I’m working with a problem dog, I use all kinds of dog sports - biking, running, hiking, swimming – to drain energy, so we can focus on the behaviors that need correcting.
+And when I’m working with a problem dog, I use all kinds of dog sports—biking, running, hiking, swimming—to drain energy, so we can focus on the behaviors that need correcting.

-On a recent episode of Dog Whisperer, Shelly Atherton’s Labrador, Dan, was aggressive towards anyone approaching his kennel.
-To drain his energy before we started working together, Shelly and Dan practiced their hunting and retrieval training, something Dan was very good at!
+I once worked with a dog who was aggressive towards anyone approaching his kennel.
+To drain his energy before we started working together, I had the dog owner practice the dog's hunting and retrieval training, they were very good at!
 Watching a dog and owner bond in an activity like this is one of the most special things to see.

 For water dogs, like Labradors, consider dock diving and dock jumping, the canine equivalent of the long jump, only in the water!

 For big and small dogs alike, you can get involved in agility activities, which takes advantage of a dog’s speed and quickness, to jump, balance and run through an obstacle course.